 SEE: Prescription drug.

 SEE: Mind-body medicine.

-The use of stem cells to treat diseases caused by the loss or degeneration of cells in vital organs such as the brain, heart, or kidneys.
+The use of stem cells and other living tissues to treat diseases and conditions caused by the loss, degeneration, or damage to cells in vital organs.

 SYN: SEE: reparative medicine